pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 I comforted her as much as I could.
 A part of me felt bad for taking advantage of her kindness, but another part knew this was my only way out.
 I learned that her son had left two daughters.

 When we reached the tents, I introduced her to Kaspar.
-He asked how we were related, and I told him she had two granddaughters and I was the younger one.
+He asked how we were related, and I told him she had two granddaughters and I wasn't the elder one obviously.

 "Were the flower engravings in the columns of the building Acanthus?"
 I asked her.
 She nodded passionately, launching into tales about the flower.
 Kaspar nodded politely, understanding nothing.
 Polis gave me a knowing look but kept silent.
 Kaspar was convinced that my grandmother wanted me to join the crew.
 He began discussing my potential salary.